ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Because the state advancement in the state channel is strictly deterministic, and dependent on the defined exit criteria, each workflow has now properly synchronized inputs for their next worksteps in their respective workflows.

-## 5.1 BPI Interoperability: Resolvable Identifiers
+## 5.1 Resolvable Identifiers for BPI Interoperability Services

 As for interactions of BPI User with a BPI, resolvable identifiers utilized within a BPI are of equivalent importance for interactions between BPIs.

 **[R120]** Identifiers and Credentials utilized in BPI Interoperability MUST satisfy all requirements in [section 3](#3-Identifiers-Identity-and-Credential-Management).

-## 5.2 BPI Interoperability: Discoverable Authentication and Authorization Capabilities
+## 5.2 Discoverable Authentication and Authorization Capabilities for BPI Interoperability Services

 Similar to a BPI itself, the interactions between BPIs through BPI Interoperability services must follow a similar, albeit slightly reduced set of requirements around BPI User authentication and authorization as a BPI.